-Clients include; The Royal Academy of Arts, NHS, HMRC, The Kings Fund, The British Institute of Learning Disabilities (BILD), Childrens BBC, CAMHS, BOND (The International Development Network), Thomson Reuters, Spreadfast and Capita.
-Based in London and Barcelona I also work internationally, previous projects in: Istanbul, Azerbaijan, Brussels, Berlin and India.
+Clients include; The Royal Academy of Arts, The British Council, NHS, HMRC, The Kings Fund, The British Institute of Learning Disabilities (BILD), Childrens BBC, CAMHS, BOND (The International Development Network), Thomson Reuters, Spreadfast and Capita.
+Based in London and Barcelona I also work internationally, previous projects in: Turkey, Azerbaijan, Belgium, Kuwait, Germany, Italy and India.

 Festivals and Events; Shambala Festival & CRISIS at Christmas, in the UK, The Jaipur Literature Festival & The Jagriti Yatra 2015-6 in India.

 2019, June Interview with ALTart BCN – Barcelona – Video (English) / Written interview (Spanish)

 2019, May Interview with Femme Sapiens – Barcelona (English/Spanish)